 Formal training and certification is needed to become an EMT, AEMT or paramedic.
 All 50 states have a certification procedure.
 In most states and the District of Columbia, registration with the National Registry of Emergency Medical Technicians (NREMT) is required at some or all levels of certification.
 Other states administer their own certification examination or provide the option of taking the NREMT examination to maintain certification.
 EMS providers must re-certify, usually every two years.
 In order to re-certify, an individual must be working as an EMS provider and fulfill a continuing-education requirement.

 STEMI offers educational programs at the EMT and Advanced EMT level.
 Successful completion of our EMS programs will allow for certification/licensure testing at the national level with the NREMT.
 At each EMS program level, students gain additional knowledge and skills to enable them to function in the clinical and field settings with nurses, physicians, and other healthcare professionals.
 In classes, students learn about anatomy and physiology, the pathophysiology of diseases, traumatic injuries, pharmacology, and cardiac care.
 Students acquire skills through laboratory practice, clinical experience in hospitals, and field experience with ambulance services throughout the area.

-Employment, of emergency medical services professionals, is expected to grow faster than the average for all occupations.
-Population growth and urbanization will increase the demand for full-time, paid emergency medical technicians and paramedic
+Employment of emergency medical services professionals is expected to grow faster than the average for all occupations.
+Population growth and urbanization will increase the demand for full-time, paid emergency medical technicians and paramedic throughout the nation.